-In recent years the medical profession has significantly aligned itself to the highly profitable pharmaceutical industry.
-But a 'drug-based' treatment regime is now being increasingly questioned.
-The long-term health effects of some medications are unknown and some drugs are becoming less effective over time.
-Even short-term the 'side effects' of drug treatments may exceed the therapeutic benefits.
+In recent years the medical profession has noticeably aligned itself to the pharmaceutical industry.
+But now some 'drug-based' treatments are being questioned when the long-term health effects of some medications are not known.
+Indeed some drugs do have serious side-effects for at least some patients and can also become less effective over time.
+Sometimes the 'side effects' of drug treatment can exceed the therapeutic benefits.

-In fact, the term hypnotism was first introduced in 1843 by a Scottish physician, Dr James Braid.
-Braid rejected any supernatural explanations of a hypnotic trance and established the study of hypnotherapy on a firm empirical and scientific basis.
+The term hypnotism was first introduced in 1843 by a Scottish physician, Dr James Braid.
+Braid rejected any supernatural explanations of a hypnosis and established the study of hypnotherapy on a firm empirical and scientific basis.

 By 1892 the British Medical Association (BMA) commissioned a special committee of eleven doctors ‘to investigate the nature of the phenomenon of hypnotism, its value as a therapeutic agent, and the propriety of using it’.

 Their report gave a clear recognition of the phenomenon of hypnotic trance, which stated:

 ‘The Committee, having completed such investigation of hypnotism as time permitted, have to report that they have satisfied themselves of the genuineness of the hypnotic state.’
 (BMA, 1892).

 They concluded: ‘The Committee are of opinion that as a therapeutic agent hypnotism is frequently effective in relieving pain, procuring sleep, and alleviating many functional neurotic ailments.’

 By the 1950s the BMA issued another describing hypnosis as 'a valuable medical tool' and the American Medical Association described hypnosis as 'a viable scientific modality.'

 By 1955 a report was published in the British Medical Journal (BMJ) under the title of ‘Medical use of Hypnotism’.

 The terms of reference were: